 8-mo pregnant at Cold Spring Harbor

 I was raised in a household of women.
 As the sole provider, my mother taught me at an early age that women can be independent, self-sufficient, and career-driven while achieving the same goals at equal or superior performance as men.
-Although I learned to embrace my independence and chase my dreams at home, I discovered early in my academic career that many academics did not recognize my strength and potential.
-Over half of all women in academia leave after the postdoctoral stage, and even fewer take faculty positions.
-Society artificially places demands on women, mothers, and individuals of diverse socioeconomic, ethnic, and gender backgrounds, redirecting these groups to leave STEM careers before obtaining leadership research roles.
+Over half of all women leave science after the postdoctoral stage, and even fewer take leadership positions.
+Society artificially places demands on women, mothers, and individuals of diverse socioeconomic, ethnic, and gender backgrounds, redirecting these groups to leave STEM careers before achieving their full potential.
 This is a tremendous disservice to the greater progression of science.

 My goals include generating new supportive tools and networks that individuals can use to improve their working environments to meet diverse scientists' needs.
 I am actively working to move science away from merely recognizing these issues, impeding the inclusion of diversity in science, and ultimately limiting scientific advancement, to facilitating change that will advance the ability of all to generate high-quality research results.